atrastudhi/pokemon-api/README.md

 # Pokemon API

-This is a sandbox project using Kotlin, Spring Boot, and Maven.
+This is a REST API Client sandbox project using Kotlin, Spring Boot, and Maven.

 ## Prerequisites